-We are in a fortunate position to manage many of our clients services and as a result, we can see if the internet is working, when it broke, carry out line checks and so on.
+We are in a fortunate position to manage many of our clients services and as a result, we can see if the internet is working, carry out direct line checks and other troubleshooting tasks.
 After you have reported a fault we will often investigate and build a current picture of what is happening.
 This allows us to populate and understand (and often resolve) the issue swiftly without the need to liase with third parties.

 In summary.
 To contact the support team and report any works please: